lezaz/lezaz/_posts/2019-09-15-jekyll-site-static-comments.md

 ```
 comments_id: 5
 ```
 Of course `5` in the above example is just the ID of the issue in the repository and each tickets has its own.
+When someone wants to add a comment on a post, they click the link and they get taken to the corresponding issue on the repository where they can leave their comment.
+As soon as a comment is posted it appears on the page.

 ## The Code